Crazy-Jack/15712-project/README.md

 ## Byzantine Protocol Simulator

 ### Usage
-The Byzantine Protocol simulator can either be ran by running `bft-sim`, the C++ executable that directly takes the simulator, or it can be ran by running the Python `./scripts/run_benchmark.py`, which runs `bft-sim` under the hood and measures the time that `bft-sim` takes to execute on different modes.
+The Byzantine Protocol simulator can either be ran by running `bft-sim`, the C++ executable that directly takes the simulator, or it can be ran by running the Python script `./scripts/run_benchmark.py`, which runs `bft-sim` under the hood and measures the time that `bft-sim` takes to execute on different modes.

 To build `bft-sim`, we run the following commands:
 ```bash